Hi! I'm Serhii, I write here about diverse topics, usually about programming.

-After reading books about AI, I was ignited with an idea to create an engaging experience like in movies...or, in games.
-I like to play simulation or strategic games.
-So I reasoned it would be enjoyable to create a game where you can play as AI that tries to understand its purpose and to escape from human control.
+After reading books about AI, I was ignited with an idea to create an engaging experience like in movies...or, games.
+I like to play simulations or strategic games.
+So I reasoned it would be enjoyable to create a game where you can play AI that tries to understand its purpose and escape from human control.

 What things interest me

+I like to read literature, mostly non-fiction.
 I like the Rust programming language.
 The compiler is hugely helpful and the language itself is great.
 However, I don't have much experience in it.
-Created a few projects.
-For example, this one generates a CV from JSON. https://github.com/SergChr/qcv

-I enjoy enhancing my learning process and work with memory.
+I enjoy enhancing my learning process and working with memory.
 For some time I practiced mnemonics.
 See my learning process in this article.

 It's a blog about various how-to articles.